alejandralopezgalan/SuperStore-Sales-Analysis/README.md

 ### Tools
-- Excel: To explore, clean, analyse, and visualised the data through a dashboard.
+- Excel: To explore, clean, analyse, and visualise the data through a dashboard.

 ### Data Cleaning